droberts-ada/blog-drafts/teaching-inheritance/inheritance.md

 ### Inheritance is Tricky

+One of the main reasons teaching inheritance is hard is because inheritance itself is hard.
 At a high level inheritance is easy to explain: one class gets all the code from another class, and can override pieces and add its own bits.
 As so often happens, the devil is in the details.

 For example, with Ruby the following questions arise:
-- How are static method handled?
+- Are static methods inherited?
+Can they be overridden?
 - How are instance variables, class variables, and class-instance variables handled?
 - Can constants be overridden?
 If not, what should you do instead?
 - How does inheritance interact with nested classes?